 Black Gum Tupelo Tree Is 1-3 Feet When Shipped

-One of the most enjoyable aspects of the Black Gum Tupelo Tree is the irregular shaped leaves that can take an oval or rounded shape with a waxy green appearance in the Spring and early Summer; as the Summer progresses to Fall the Black Gum Tupelo Tree begins its attractive display of burnt orange, purple and brown leaves that add interest for landscape professionals.
+One of the enjoyable aspects of the Black Gum Tupelo Tree is the irregular shaped leaves that can take an oval or rounded shape with a smooth green appearance in the Spring and early Summer.
+As the Summer progresses to Fall, the Black Gum Tupelo Tree begins its attractive display of burnt orange, purple and brown leaves that add interest for landscape professionals.
 The Black Gum Tupelo Tree grows at its maximum efficiency when positioned in a position that is not crowded with other trees as the tree does not cope well when competing for water and nutrients.
-For landscape professionals, the tree is a popular choice to provide small areas of shade in larger areas of parks and open spaces in large properties where its spectacular color adds drama to any area.
+For landscape professionals, the tree is a popular choice to provide small areas of shade in more significant areas of parks and open spaces in large properties where its spectacular color adds drama to any area.